Pepperoni Pizza Roses Recipe (Made with Sourdough)

 FAQ'S:

-You can use puff pastry, but the result will be different.
-Puff pastry bakes lighter and flakier and won’t hold the rose shape as firmly as pizza dough.
+You can, but the result will be quite different.
+Puff pastry bakes up light and flaky and won’t hold the rose shape as neatly as pizza dough.

-Yes.
-Just roll the dough thin and cut it into wide strips so it holds the shape.
+Absolutely.
+Just roll the dough thin and cut it into wide enough strips so they’re easy to shape into roses.

-The pizza roses are done when the dough is fully cooked and the tops are golden brown.
-If the tops of the pepperoni edges start to brown too quickly, loosely cover the pan with a sheet of tinfoil for the remaining bake time.
+They’re ready when the dough is fully cooked and golden brown on top.
+If the edges start browning too quickly, loosely cover with foil for the remaining bake time.

 Other Recipes You'll Love